 Pour this over the oats and nuts, stirring well to coat.

 It should be moist – stir in another tablespoon or two of water if it isn’t.
 Let stand for about ten minutes.

-When the granola came out of the oven the “muffins” were nice and golden brown, extra crunchy on the outside and just slightly soft and chewy on the inside.
-Before they cool and harden completely, break each muffin up with your hands into bite-sized chunks and allow to cool completely.
-Store in a covered container at room temperature.
+When the granola comes out of the oven it should be nice and golden brown, extra crunchy on the outside and just slightly soft and chewy on the inside.
+Let cool completely then break it up into clusters and store in a covered container at room temperature.

 If you like snacking on granola….you simply have to try these.

 Oh, and don’t worry…..I can stop anytime I want to! ;-)